MEO265/loggit2/README.md

 - *Zero* external dependencies

 Additionally, the boilerplate to get going with `loggit` is minimal at worst.
-If deploying your R code in a container ecosystem, you don’t even need to do that, since `loggit` will echo its formatted logs to `stdout`.
 No need to write custom formatters, handlers, levels, etc. –
 ***just loggit!***

 ## Usage